YusefAN/leap-climsim-kaggle-5th/README.md

 ## Data Processing and Training

-We universally found that training using a Huber loss function with \(\delta = 1\) significantly improve the model's performance.
+We universally found that training using a Huber loss function with \(\delta = 1\) significantly improves the model's performance.

 ### Low-Res-Aqua-Mixed Pipeline

+#### Preprocessing
 The preprocessing steps involve parsing the raw data from the LEAP data repositories, using the [script](https://github.com/leap-stc/ClimSim/blob/main/for_kaggle_users.py) provided in the main ClimSim repository, into parquet files corresponding to the folder name.
 The parquet files were uploaded as Kaggle datasets.
+For more details, refer to the ./preprocessing folder.

+#### Training

 When training our models, the following steps were taken:
 1. **Downloading the data**: Load the raw .parquet files from uploaded Kaggle datasets.
-2. **Process Batches**: Read in each file and output batch sizes of 1024 as torch.float64 files.
+2. **Process Batches**: Read in each file and output batch sizes of 1000 as torch.float64 files.

 Trained with a batch size of 4-5x1024.

+For more details, refer to the .training/low-res-aqua-mixed folder.

 4. **Standardization**: Discuss standardization

-For more details, refer to the ./preprocessing folder.

 ### Low-Res-High-Res-Mixed Pipeline